epfl-ml4ed/beerslaw-lab/README.md

 It uses k-fold nested cross validation, and can do online and offline predictions on full and partial sequences.

 ## Current state
-This is the implementation of the pipeline-lab to the beerslaw-lab in particular. https://phet.colorado.edu/sims/html/beers-law-lab/latest/beers-law-lab_en.html
+This is the implementation of the general pipeline-lab.
+There is a branch for the beerslaw-lab and one for the capacitor lab. https://phet.colorado.edu/sims/html/beers-law-lab/latest/beers-law-lab_en.html

 ## Structure